Woodland Strawberry is a native low growing leafy perennial forb which usually has the flower cluster held above the leaf level.

 The inflorescence is a flowering scape (an above ground extension of the root) rising above the leaves, with the flowers in small clusters.

 Flowers: The wild strawberries have 5-parted 1/2-3/4 inch perfect flowers (except sometimes in subsp. bracteata they are pistillate only) with wide white rounded petals.
 Flowers have a hairy stalk and are placed at the top of the scape.
-There are 5 green pointed sepals placed alternate with the petals and alternating with the sepals are 5 shorter green sepal-like lobes.
+There are 5 green pointed sepals placed alternate with the petals, visible from the front of the flower, and alternating with the sepals are 5 shorter green sepal-like lobes, which are not visible from the front.
 All are slightly hairy.
 Slightly back from the base of the flower are a pair of small leaf-like bracts.
-There are numerous stamens with yellow anthers surrounding a blunt central yellow-green fruiting receptacle.
+There are numerous stamens with yellow anthers surrounding a blunt central yellow-green fruiting receptacle composed of numerous carpels.

 Fruit: The small fruits, red when ripe, 1/2 to one inch long and somewhat elongate and pointed, are edible and fragrant - see below.
 We should clear up the terms however.
 The actual fruit of the strawberry is the small achene that is embedded in what has become the fleshy receptacle of the plant's flower.
 It is in these receptacles that the differences between strawberry species is most noticeable.
 In F. vesca the achenes are flattened and on the surface of the fruit.
 Since many mammals eat those receptacles, the small seeds get spread far and wide.